zng-ui/zng/TODO/_current.md

 # TextInput

-* Interactive carets.
-    - Test with multi-line.
-    - Test with mixed text.
-    - Use the caret spot to position.
-        - Make a custom caret to test this.
-        - Right now it only looks right because the default caret origin is at y=0.

 * Implement selection toolbar.
     - Touch carets vanish when the toolbar opens.
         - Because of focus, needs to still show if focus is in toolbar.